gravityboots/VerifAI/README.md

 # VerifAI
-## An AI-powered web extension to magically mitigate misinformation

 ### Our Problem Statement
 The rapid spread of misinformation on social media and news platforms erodes digital trust, as people struggle to distinguish credible information from false claims.
 Manual fact-checking is too slow and ineffective for real-time contexts.